associatedpress/cookiecutter-r-project/{{cookiecutter.project_slug}}/README.md

 *TK: Instructions on how to bootstrap project, run ETL processes, etc.*

+An outline of the basic project structure is available at https://github.com/associatedpress/cookiecutter-r-project

 ### Project setup instructions

 After cloning the git repo: